hernandezb3/llama-on-uconn-hpc/README.md

 One option for using software not available as a module is with a container.
 The next section will discuss containers.
 In this section, we will load the necessary software which includes Python for running the script classify_with_ollama.py script and Apptainer for running the Ollama application.

-UConn Storrs HPC uses Apptainer XX.XX.XX which has a dependency (gcc) incompatible with the default Python version.
-So we will first unload the conflicting modules and then load Apptainer and a compatible version of Python.
+UConn Storrs HPC uses Apptainer 1.1.3 which has a dependency (gcc) incompatible with the Python version loaded by default.
+So we will first unload conflicting modules and then load Apptainer and a compatible version of Python.

 * __Step F:__ Load modules by running the following in Terminal:
 ```